 Considering that U.S. adults spend an average of 3.47 hours in mobile apps each day, compared to just 23 minutes in their web browser, and the fact that mobile apps are expected to generate over $935 billion in revenue by 2023, retail apps are becoming a prime way to sell products in the e-commerce space.

-Much like a website, sellers can create an entire brand presence on their shoppable mobile app.
+Much like a website, sellers can create an entire brand presence on a branded mobile app.
 Because the app lives on shoppers’ home screens, products are within reach at all times.
 Retailers can enable push notifications, which alert users about upcoming sales, new products, and special promotions to get them shopping with a particular brand more often.

 E-commerce sees a 278% lift in engagement when push notifications are enabled, and mobile app users typically opt in for push notifications 52% of the time.
 Keeping your brand and products in your customers’ pockets is a successful way to reach them anytime, anywhere.